tensorflow/tfjs-website/source/tutorials/custom-webgl-op.md

 ```

 where `getXAtOutCoords` and `setOutput` are [provided by Tensorflow.js](#stdlib) to the shader.
-Note that the main function is called for each value in thw output tensor.
+Note that the main function is called for each value in the output tensor.

 The full GPGPUProgram definition would be: